ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 How to Analyse Nucleic Sequences
 ================================

-``InterProScan`` can take take advantage of Open Reading Frame (ORF) prediction in order to analyse nucleic acid sequences.

-Specifically, ``InterProScan`` uses the ORF prediction tool ``esl-translate`` from the `easel tool suite <https://github.com/EddyRivasLab/easel>`_ to generate predicted ORFs from an input nucleic acid FASTA file.
-These predicted ORFs are then used to generate hits.
-The predicted ORFs and their InterPro signature matches are associated with the respective input nucleic acid sequence in the final output.
+``InterProScan`` can take take advantage of Open Reading Frame (ORF) prediction tool ``esl-translate`` from the `easel tool suite <https://github.com/EddyRivasLab/easel>`_ to generate predicted ORFs from an input nucleic acid FASTA file.
+These predicted ORFs are then used to generate hits, and the predicted ORFs and their InterPro signature matches are associated with the respective input nucleic acid sequence in the final output.

-The ``easel`` application itself and all its dependencies are integrated into ``InterProScan``.
+The ``easel`` application itself and all its dependencies are already integrated into ``InterProScan``.
 Therefore, no additional configuration or installation is required.

 How to scan nucleic acid sequences